nesl/auritus/README.md

-# Auritus - An Open Source Optimization Toolkit for Training and Deployment of Human Movement Models and Filters Using Earables
+# Auritus: An Open-Source Optimization Toolkit for Training and Development of Human Movement Models and Filters Using Earables

 ![overview](earable_framework_final.png)